gpestana/rdoc/SPECS.md

 applied.
 There are 3 types of mutations, `INSERT`, `ASSIGN` and `DELETE`.
 The scheme to apply the mutations depends on the type of node selected.

+## Document serialization

+> TODO: how to implement document serialization?

 ## Document immutability

 The document structure and interface does not have any public methods which